 Strange-looking metal rattles likely carried on cat-headed shafts, plus the cat carvings on the cart found in the bow of the boat, are what tell archeologists that the priestesses probably served the Viking fertility goddess Freya, who rode in a cart pulled by cats.
 Plus, encircling the ship were skeletons of a cat, four dogs, a bull and cow, a Eurasian Woodcock, a Red-breasted Merganser, and at least 15 horses (complete with bridles and a saddle).
 Also discovered on deck were three fancy horse-drawn sleighs, a working sled, two field tents, a wagon, five beds, and lots of kitchen utensils, including knives, buckets, dippers, bowls, lamps, a frying pan, a bread trough, and cauldrons that could be hung over a fire via a bird-footed tripod.

 Perhaps my favorite kitchen item is the “Buddha Bucket,” (seen in the gallery above, bottom right) so-called for the cross-legged figures that fasten the handle to the rim.
 Despite their yoga poses, these colorful boys are enameled using traditional British techniques, which isn’t surprising considering that Dublin was the Vikings’ slave-trading capital.
 In fact, many Viking items feature intricate, interlocked designs resembling Celtic knots that show how the two cultures likely exchanged design ideas and influenced one another over time.
 And the seemingly Asian influence isn’t odd either, considering the Vikings had trading routes that connected them to the Far East.

 The Gokstad-farm Burial

 Like the Oseberg burial, the Gokstad burial contained a ship, but one built more sturdily and with a deeper hull for oceangoing voyages.
 Its steeper sides contained holes for 16 pairs of oars (meaning a crew of 32 men), plus wooden shutters that could be slid over the openings to prevent the vessel from taking on water when under sail.
-Racks along the ship’s railing allowed shield to hang along its outer sides, which not only encouraged tidy housekeeping but also advertised the arrival of fearsome Viking warriors to those about to be conquered onshore.
+Racks along the ship’s railing allowed shields to hang along its outer sides, which not only encouraged tidy housekeeping but also advertised the arrival of fearsome Viking warriors to those about to be conquered onshore.
 The remains of 64 shields, painted alternately yellow and black, still hung in place at the time of the ship’s discovery.